Top Web Design Trends for 2026

 What Is Kinetic Typography?

-Kinetic typography is the art of using animated, variable, or interactive text as a primary visual element — not just a caption or label.
+Kinetic typography is the art of using animated, variable, or interactive text as a primary visual element.
 Letters might scale as you reach a section, headlines might respond to your cursor, or words might reveal themselves in a choreographed sequence on scroll.
+The technical backbone is variable font technology — a single font file replaces six to eight static files, slashing load times while enabling infinite expressive range.

-How to Use Kinetic Typography Without Hurting UX
+How to Use It Without Hurting UX

 • Apply it to hero sections and key brand statements — not body copy